makersacademy/bowling-challenge/README.md

 - `src/Frame.js` contains all the information about an individual frame and makes decisions about the status of frames.
 - `src/interface.js` connects the game to the UI and populates the dynamic sections of the page.
 - `src/bowling.hmtl` is the front-end to the game.
-- `bundle.js` is the javascript produced by `Browserify`; necessary to make the node app run in the browser.

-Technical feedback welcomed...
-====

-This week has felt a bit like I was stabbing in the dark with a bunch of technologies I was new to, so any feedback would be very welcome.
-In particular...

-- Would it be better practice to have another class orchestrating the overall program logic?
-    - If so, how can jasmine coordinate with this, when it needs to enter numbers?
-    - Currently, this difficulty has led to events being triggered by existing methods within `Bowling.js` as a side-effect - e.g. `enterScore` triggers `endFrame`.

 Instructions for use
 ===